whitneyburton/portfolios/students/1606-front/maryjane-valade/20161003-maryjane-valade-m3.md

 It was nice to work with you again on the weather app.
 This project forced us to learn a lot of things all at once between redux, API calls, routing, etc. Once you figured out how to make redux work I appreciated that you tried to explain it to us rather than just breaking apart the project to work on our own elements.
 Taking redux on your shoulders when we were struggling helped Pete and I work on the rest of the project.

 Project 2: Ember Remember (Kirsten)
 I enjoyed working with you on learning a brand new framework in Ember.
-I feel like our system of working together until we felt comfortable tackling issues on our own was productive and helped us learn Ember better.
+I feel like our system of working together until we felt comfortable tackling issues on our own was productive and helped us better learn Ember.
 The best thing I gained from working with you is that whenever i wanted to go ask for help you wouldn’t let me because you thought we could figure it out ourselves - and you were usually right.
 This has really helped me with my personal project.

 ### Being a Community Member

 From Pete:
+Working on the weather app with you was a pleasure.
+You are a strong communicator which makes it easy and enjoyable to pair with you.
+One thing I think our group did well was rotating who was driving and navigating based on who understood the current issue being worked on.
+Doing this well shows that you value your partners learning just as much as your own.
+I would be happy to work together in the future.

 From Jeff:
 MaryJane, I really enjoyed working with you and Pete on the Weather app project.
 I thought we did a good job working through it together and I was really happy with how it turned out.
 I think we did a good job working together to muddle our way through all the new concepts and then did an awesome job of working independently on several pieces at once to get a solid app out the door by the deadline.
 I hope we get to work together again on another project!